opengeospatial/bblock-template/USAGE.md

    5. See [SHACL Rules](TESTING.md) for information how to define powerful constraints for semantic models.
    6. See [Transforms](TXFORMS.md) for information how to define and test transformations.
 8. Replace the README.md file with documentation about the new building block(s).
-9. Optional: Enable GitHub pages in the repository settings, setting "Source" (under "Build and deployment") to "GitHub Actions".
+9. Enable GitHub pages in the repository settings, setting "Source" (under "Build and deployment") to "GitHub Actions".

 Note: building blocks subdirectories can be grouped inside other directories, like so: